defold/doc/docs/en/manuals/input.md

 ## Input bindings

 The input bindings is a project wide table that allows you to specify how raw input should translated into meaningful *actions* before they are dispatched to your Lua scripts.
-The input bindings is by default named "game.input_binding" and is found in the "input" folder at the root of your project.
+The input bindings is by default named *game.input_binding* and is found in the *input* folder at the root of your project.
 You can, however, easily change its name and location and update the project settings so the engine will find the bindings (see [Project settings](/manuals/project-settings)).

 ![Input set bindings](images/input/input_set_bindings.png)